Skip to content

 UI Step 3

-• Priority groups: Users can define different priority groups to which Priority Weighted Layers (PWLs) can be assigned.
+• Priority groups: Users can define different priority groups to which priority weighting layers (PWLs) can be assigned.
 These groups represent different categories or themes that contribute to the overall analysis.

-• Priority weighted layers (PWL): Users can assign importance values to each priority group by associating them with Priority Weighted Layers.
+• Priority Weighting Layers (PWL): Users can assign importance values to each priority group by associating them with priority weighted layers.
 These layers represent the spatial data layers or attributes that contribute to the analysis.

 • right arrow: Remove the selected PWL from the priority group.